EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 ## Other "Worth to Visit" List of Open Data Sources

 1. Google Public Data Explorer: can help you explore vast amounts of public-interest datasets.
 It makes the data from different agencies and sources available.
 2. *FiveThirtyEight: It provides its various sources of data for a variety of sectors such as politics, sports, science, economics etc.
 3. Data.gov: Allows the acces to US government’s open data.
 There are now 180,000 datasets. (agriculture, climate, consumer, energy, finance, science and research, etc.)
 4.  *DBpedia: aims at getting structured content from the valuable information that Wikipedia created.
 5. Free code camp: (Web Analytics,  Social Media Analysis, Social Network Analysis, Education Analytics, Data Visualization, Data-driven Web, Development, Bots)
-9. Yelp Open Datasets: it contains reviews and user data from the Yelp platform.
-(TEXT MINING)
 10. Kaggle
 11. LODUM: It is the Open Data initiative of the University of Münster.
 Under this initiative, it is made possible for anyone to access any public information about the university in machine-readable formats.
 12. UCI Machine Learning Repository: It serves as a comprehensive repository of database used by the machine learning community